 - To get your articles ranked on page one, you’ve to produce high quality content so Google decides to display them on page one.

 - To produce high quality content, you’ve to know the burning questions your potential customers are typically googling for and address those questions within your articles.

-How then can you put together a list of burning questions?
+How can you put together a list of burning questions to attract ideal clients?